 In general, AI – Artificial Intelligence can be defined as a branch of Computer Science focused on creating intelligent machines that think and react like humans.

-To systematize the many descriptions have thought Stuart Russel and Peter Norvig, identifying and arranging them into four categories:
+Stuart Russel and Peter Norvig have systematized the many descriptions that explain artificial intelligence, identifying and arranging them into four categories:

 – systems that think like humans;

 According to the authors, these categories coincide with different phases of the historical evolution of A.I., starting from the 1950s up to today.

 Jerry Kaplan, in his book “Artificial Intelligence.
 A Guide to the Near Future,” agrees with the multiplicity of definitions that have revolved around AI since its inception but notes one element that unites them all: “creating computer programs or machines capable of behaviours that we would consider intelligent if enacted by human beings.”

 According to the European classification, there are two types of artificial intelligence: software and embedded intelligence.

 – virtual assistants: these are software that, by interpreting natural language, can converse with humans.
 The purposes can be multiple, from providing information to performing certain functions;